 An Aboriginal Cultural Heritage Assessment (ACHA) of the development site was completed by NGH in May 2022.
-The impact to the scientific, aesthetic, social or cultural and historic values of the artefacts were to be impacted by the current proposal is considered low As such, the development site is determined to have nil to low archaeological significance and can proceed with caution.
-Notwithstanding, the following recommended mitigation strategies will be implemented in the event of an unexpected find onsite.
-This should be read in conjunction with the 'unexpected finds protocol' outlined in Section 5.11.8.
+The impact to the scientific, aesthetic, social or cultural and historic values of the artefacts

 - If suspected Aboriginal objects are located during works, works will cease in the affected area and an archaeologist will be called in to assess the finds.
 If the finds are found to be Aboriginal objects, the NSW Department of Planning, Industry and Environment (DPIE) and Heritage NSW will be notified. - In the extremely unlikely event that human remains are found, works will immediately cease, and the NSW Police will be contacted.
 If the remains are suspected to be Aboriginal, the DPIE and Heritage NSW will also be contacted to assist in determining appropriate management. - Should either of the events above occur, the project team will take all necessary measures to protect the artefacts from being damaged or destroyed.
 Work will not re-commence in the area until a written instruction from the superintendent is received.